David L. Woodruff: Career

 Woodruff joined the University of California, Davis, as an assistant professor in the Graduate School of Management (GSM) from 1990 to 1996, when he was appointed Associate Professor.
 Since 2001, he has been Professor of Management.
 Within the GSM, he acted as Associate Dean for Instructional Programs.
 He has also held the position of Faculty Chair of GSM across multiple terms, as Director of Concurrent Degree Programs, and as a member of the GSM Executive Committee at various times.
 He co-proposed the Master of Management degree program and played a role in its implementation.
-Since 2023, he has served as Associate Dean for Faculty and Research.
+From 2023 until 2025, he held the position of associate dean of academic affairs.

 Woodruff has also been engaged with professional organizations, particularly the Institute for Operations Research and Management Science (INFORMS) Computing Society (ICS).
 In 1998, he was appointed General Chair of the INFORMS Computer Science Technical Section meeting in Monterey, where he also edited the associated conference book.
 He later acted as Chair of ICS from 2001 to 2003 and represented the society on the INFORMS Subdivision Council.
 His involvement with ICS has also included positions such as Acting Editor-in-Chief of the ICS Newsletter for three years, Chair of the ICS Student Paper Award Committee, and member of both the ICS Service Award and the INFORMS Journal on Computing Test of Time Paper Prize committees.
 In addition to his work with INFORMS, he has contributed to the Stochastic Programming Society, serving a term on the Committee on Stochastic Programming and chairing the International Conference on Stochastic Programming.
 He edited a special issue of Computational Management Science associated with the conference and reviewed numerous papers as part of this effort.